Easy 20-Minute Cheese Tortellini Soup with Spinach Recipe

 Looking for an easy tortellini soup with spinach recipe ready in 20 minutes?
 This simple yet flavorful soup combines cheese tortellini and fresh spinach in a savory broth with just the right spices.
-Perfect for weeknight dinners, this recipe avoids common pitfalls like mushy pasta or bland flavor while delivering a nutritious meal with 15g protein and 3 vegetable servings.
+Perfect for weeknight dinners, this recipe avoids common pitfalls like mushy pasta or bland flavor while delivering a balanced meal.
+Nutritional verification shows each serving provides approximately 8g protein and 1.5 vegetable servings based on USDA standards (full breakdown below).

 Simple Tortellini Soup with Spinach Recipe (Ready in 20 Minutes)